Authorize insurance workflows before policyholder impact.

 log: true

 log_fields: ["args.customer_id", "args.fields_requested", "context.agent_id"]The tiered approval structure mirrors how most insurance companies already handle claims authority.
-The difference: it's enforced at the tool-call boundary, not by prompting the model to "check with a supervisor."
+The difference: it is enforced at the tool-call boundary, not by prompting the model to "check with a supervisor."

 Underwriting authorization policies

-Underwriting guardrails prevent actuarial losses from below-guideline quotes, enforce risk appetite boundaries, and block the use of prohibited rating factors under state regulations.
+Underwriting guardrails reduce below-guideline quote exposure, enforce risk appetite boundaries, and block the use of prohibited rating factors under state regulations.

 rules: